v 3.7.web 2025

 "Harmon v Borgov"

-Anya Taylor-Joy as Beth Harmon writes a move on a score sheet in front of a set of Morodovian-Latvian chessmen.
+Anya Taylor-Joy as Beth Harmon writes a move on a score sheet in front of a set of Mordovian-Latvian chessmen.

 Anya Taylor-Joy as Beth Harmon.